vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 238 commits since the previous release, including 84 fixes.
+More than 241 commits since the previous release, including 86 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Tue Sep 24 02:29:51 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Wed Sep 25 02:31:12 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER